 Our team is devoted to helping young people find a program that meets their needs.

 Maria grew up in White Center and has always been very involved in projects like community cleanups and tutoring.
-Maria is also a sports enthusiast.
+Maria is also an outdoors enthusiast.
 She played soccer in high school and ran cross country at Highline College.
 She also managed the Seattle University cross country and track & field teams.
-Most recently, Maria worked in the hospitality industry, where she learned many skills from working with the public.
-She also completed the translation and interpretation program at Bellevue College.
-During her free time, she likes to play soccer, hike and spend time with her two dogs, Biggie and Goldie.
+Most recently, Maria worked on the Latinx Youth Reengagement Project, where she learned many skills from working with young people and their families.
+She also attended the Translation and interpretation program at Bellevue College.
+During her free time, she likes to be outside, hike and spend time with her two dogs, Biggie and Goldie.